sequenceiq/munchausen/README.md

 - The Consul-based Swarm manager is started on the same instance where the temporary manager was started.

 - The temporary Swarm manager is removed.

+#### Notes

+- *The Swarm managers (the temporary and the Consul-backed) are started on the node where the munchausen container runs (that's why the docker socket must be shared with the munchausen container)*

 ## Usage